-- The trust must notify ESFA of changes to the governance information described in this section within 14 calendar days of the change.
+- The trust must notify ESFA of changes to the governance information described in this section within 14 calendar days of the change and update their website and Companies House accordingly.

 - Notification must be through the governance section of DfE's Get information about schools (GIAS) register, accessed via DfE Sign-in.

-- All fields specified in GIAS for the individuals must be completed and the trust must ensure its record in GIAS for the individuals is kept up to date.
+- All mandatory specified in GIAS for the individuals must be completed and the trust must ensure its record in GIAS for the individuals is kept up to date.

 - The records required in GIAS for the trust are:

 - members

 - chair of governors

 - all other governors

 - accounting officer

 - chief financial officer